What to Do on a 10-Day Trip With Your Family in Croatia

 Share on

 Croatia is one of those places where everyone in the family actually gets what they want: island-hopping for the kids, Mediterranean food for the foodies, history and culture for the grown-ups, and amazing beaches for everyone.
-In just one week, you can wander Venetian-style towns in Istria, swim under Biokovo mountain on the Makarska Riviera, and hop between islands like Rab, Hvar and the legendary Dubrovnik.
+In just 10 days, you can wander Venetian-style towns in Istria, swim under Biokovo mountain on the Makarska Riviera, and soak up the beauty of the legendary Dubrovnik.

 Share on